-If you must know, today, I’ll be teaching you everything you need to know about NULL files or a .null file extension type, what it does on your phone or computer, how it came to be, and how to open NULL file types on your various devices.
+Learn how to open null file today – If you must know, today, I’ll be teaching you everything you need to know about NULL files, what they do on your phone or computer, how they came to be, and how to open NULL files on your various devices.

 So, you’re ready?